The-AI-Summer/learn-deep-learning/README.md

 # Learn Deep Learning with AI Summer

-A collection of all articles written for the AI Summer blog organized by topic.
+A collection of all articles (almost 100) written for the AI Summer blog organized by topic.

 ## Deep Learning Theory